Futtawuh/Rapid-Gcode/README.md

 Download *"RapidGcode-OctoUpload"* folder if you want to use Octo-Upload.
 (The Post-Processor does support this too, but it would upload the "slow travel" version directly from Fusion) or
 Download *"RapidGcode"* folder if you don't want Octo-Upload.
+Both of these folders contain the post-processor used for a klipper based CNC (Credit to https://github.com/cristianku/mpcnc_config)

 1. Download the folder of your choice.
 2. Read the "How-to.txt" file in the folder to set up correctly.